flattree/flattree/README.rst

 FlatTree
 ========

-FlatTree is a lightweight tool that allows you to work with nested Python dictionaries, "trees":
+FlatTree is a lightweight tool that implements basic operations on nested Python dictionaries, "trees".

+It allows to

 - merge several trees into single tree
-- access leaf nodes and branches using path-like linear keys
+- access leaf nodes and branches using path-like "flat" keys
 - use aliases for keys
 - assign or delete leaves and branches

-I often use FlatTree to access application configuration.
+For example, FlatTree is great when dealing with application configurations.

-There may be separate trees of settings for development, sandbox, production environments, as well as trees for common or fallback values, and I need single view with simplified access to configuration variables.
+There might be separate setting trees for various deployment environments, common or fallback values, with one trees shading the others.

-For example, I'd prefer `cfg['SCFMT']` over `dev_cfg['stage']['cache']['format']` or even `cfg['stage.cache.format'] ` with full power to get back branch `{'cache': {'format': '<format value>'}}` via simple `cfg['stage']` if needed.
+Developer may find it concise and flexible to use `cfg['SCFMT']` over `dev_cfg['stage']['cache']['format']` or even `cfg['stage.cache.format'] ` with full power to get back branch `{'cache': {'format': '<format value>'}}` via simple `cfg['stage']` if needed.